Eirik Lae Solberg: Local politics

+Governing Mayor of Oslo

+Lae Solberg and his city government succeeded the Johansen government on 25 October 2023.

+Tenure

+In mid November, he called on the national government to assist the municipality with police staffing and combating violence and criminal gangs.

+With strong blizzards covering large parts of Eastern Norway in January 2024, Lae Solberg advised the public to work from home and not utilise vehicles more than necessary.
+While several counties in region had closed their schools, he stated he would restrain from doing so in Oslo, citing their importance and a high threshold to do so.

+He and finance commissioner Hallstein Bjercke presented Oslo's 2025 budget in September 2024, which notably included a proposed increase of 63% in water and sewage fees for the next four years.
+Finance minister Trygve Slagsvold Vedum accused the Conservatives of breaking election promises of maintaining decreased fees in municipalities they secured power in.
+Lae Solberg however criticsed Vedum for taking away millions of NOK from Oslo municipality through the national government's new revenue system for municipalities.

+In June 2025, the Progress Party withdrew their support for Lae Solberg's government, leaving it in a minority.
+The party stated that they were dissatisfied with the changes that the government had implemented.

 Parliament

 He served as a deputy representative to the Norwegian Parliament from Buskerud from 1993 to 1997.
 He was re-elected as a deputy representative in the 2021 election, this time for Oslo.
 He met as permanent representative for Nikolai Astrup from 1 to 14 October 2021 at the end of the Solberg Cabinet's tenure.

 Government

 During the second cabinet Bondevik, Solberg was political advisor in the Ministry of Trade and Industry from 2001 to March 2004, and State Secretary in the Ministry of Work Affairs and Administration (renamed Ministry of Modernization in June 2004) from March 2004 to 2005.
 In the elections that year, the second cabinet Bondevik fell, thus Solberg lost his position.
 He was appointed state secretary in the Ministry of Trade and Fisheries in 2013 and held the post until 2014.

 Non-politics

 In 2020, Lae Solberg was hired to work for Deloitte as a strategic consultant for the public sector.